Canon G1 X versus Canon G1 X Mark III

 The G1X Mark III is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the G1X has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon G1 X and the Canon G1 X?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G1 X: